-Big picture: human embryonic stem cells as a model for the embryo
+Big picture: human pluripotent stem cells as a model for the embryo

 How an amorphous lump of identical cells is able to develop into a human being is a profound question of equal intellectual and practical importance.
 Its fascination springs in part from the desire to know where we come from, and how we differ from other animals.
 Yet the ability to direct differentiation of cultured cells into distinct cell types for therapeutic use, perhaps even coax them to form complete organs, relies on answering the same question.
 Ethical considerations make experimentation on human embryos unacceptable and on other mammals undesirable.
 Moreover, significant interspecies differences complicate inference about human development from animal models.
 This challenges us to find answers in alternative ways.